ajimeneo/dataproc-bigdata/README.md

 - Launch a spark-shell and run a scala program that connects to kafka broker

-## Putting all agents working together
+# Putting all agents working together

+## Using Apache Nifi

 | Podcast Episode: #050 Data Engineer, Scientist or Analyst - Which One Is For You?
 |-----------------------------------------------------------------------------------